luna/luna-rfcs/text/0000-runtime-design.md

   [Dependent Haskell](https://ghc.haskell.org/trac/ghc/wiki/DependentHaskell)
   in GHC.

+#### Type Erasure

+- While execution of type-erased code at runtime is often seen as necessary for the execution performance of code, this often brings limitations in situations where RTTI would be useful.
+- Luna, with such a rich type language, has the capacity to benefit in a significant way from the availability of RTTI, so we don't want to erase Luna fully.
+- A JIT, however, would provide a solution to this: as it optimises functions it can specialise and type-erase them for performance.
+The un- or less-optimised versions of these functions are still available in cases where the optimised code needs to be invalidated.

 ## ESA
 Future plans for Luna also include embedding other languages within Luna code to allow for seamless interoperability with said languages.
 Designing this